 Toxic Foods for Dogs

 Dogs generally do best with food made specifically for canines.
 Sometimes, though, if a dog is ill, or is being tested for allergies, or if the food is a special treat, human food for dogs is appropriate.
-We all love to share with our dogs, but there are some foods that dogs can’t eat without serious ill effects.
+We all love to share with our dogs, but there are some toxic foods for dogs that are off limits.

 ALCOHOL